 We serve a population of 1.3 million and our vision is a happier and more hopeful life for everyone in our communities.

 Our mental health teams provide care and treatment for people with mild to moderate conditions such as depression, anxiety or dementia, or more serious mental health illnesses such as schizophrenia and bi-polar disorder.
-We run Healthy Minds (psychological therapies), drug and alcohol services, psychiatric intensive care, rehabilitation services, military veterans' services and many more.
+We run talking therapies, drug and alcohol services, psychiatric intensive care, rehabilitation services, military veterans' services and many more.

 Our learning disability services are for people with a moderate to profound level of learning disability, such as those with downs syndrome.